Join the 'Seizure Prophylaxis During or Following Neurosurgery' group to help and get support from people like you.

 TUESDAY, Dec.
 8, 2015 – Wearable devices aimed at tracking seizures in epilepsy patients are being developed, researchers report.
 Three such devices – a patch, an arm band system and wrist-worn monitors – were reviewed in three separate studies and presented this week at an American Epilepsy Society meeting in Philadelphia.
 They do not yet have U.S. Food and Drug Administration approval as medical devices for recording seizures.
 However, their success could be very helpful to neurologists treating patients with epilepsy, said Dr. Clifford Segil, a neurologist at Providence Saint John's Health Center in Santa Monica, Calif.
 Segil was not involved in the research.
 "Wearable technology being used by neurologists is not as up-to-date as technology being used by cardiologists in 2015," Segil said.
 "Seizures are a very diverse group of disorders, which are not easily managed, and work ...
 Read more

-Related support groups: Seizures, Epilepsy, Seizure Prevention, Seizure Prophylaxis, West Syndrome, Lennox-Gastaut Syndrome, Diagnosis and Investigation, Status Epilepticus, Seizure Prophylaxis During or Following Neurosurgery
+Related support groups: Seizures, Epilepsy, Seizure Prevention, Seizure Prophylaxis, Status Epilepticus, Diagnosis and Investigation, West Syndrome, Lennox-Gastaut Syndrome, Seizure Prophylaxis During or Following Neurosurgery